sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 sort | uniqu -u Command takesa list of words as input and prints only words that appear exactly once. \n

-grep "root" /etc/passwd Command will Display lines containing the pattern “root” from the file /etc/passw. \n
+grep "root" /etc/passwd Command will Display lines containing the pattern “root” from the file /etc/passw. \en

+grep "bin" /etc/passwd | wc -l Command will displah the number of lines that contain the pattern "bin" in the file /etc/passwd. \n